HiDiHlabs/ssam-lite/README.md

 ... is a lightweight, browser-based implementation of the [SSAM framework](https://www.nature.com/articles/s41467-021-23807-4).
 It provides the functionality of SSAMs most popular and widely used features in a graphical user interface with a few functions added for convenience and ease of use.
-It neiteher requires specialised computational experts nor hardware to handle and process data and thus can be run on a modest laptop.
+It neither requires specialised computational experts nor hardware to handle and process data and thus can be run on a modest laptop.

 Author: Sebastian Tiesmeyer (sebastian.tiesmeyer@bih-charite.de)<sup>1</sup>

-<sup>1</sup> Digital Health Center, Berlin Institute of Health (BIH) and Charité – Universitätsmedizin, Berlin, Germany
+<sup>1</sup> Digital Health Center, Berlin Institute of Health (BIH) at Charité – Universitätsmedizin, Berlin, Germany

 ## Installation